matthiaskoenig/pkdb/CURATION.md

 ## 5. Curation of outputs and time courses
 The actual data in publication is available either from tables, figures or stated with the text.
-All information should be curated by the means of excel spreadsheets, i.e., data must be digitized and transferred from the PDF in a spreadsheet.
+The information is curated either as excel spreadsheets (preferred method) or can be directly stored in the `study.json` (legacy method).
+The actual data is hereby digitized and stored in the spreadsheets.

 - Use Excel (LibreOffice/OpenOffice) spreadsheets to store digitized data
+- store as `.xlsx` format (not `.ods`)
 - change language settings to use US numbers and formats, i.e. ‘.’ separator).
 Always use points (‘.’) as number separator, never comma (‘,’), i.e. 1.234 instead of 1,234.

 For all figures and tables from which data is extracted individual images (`png`) must be stored in the study folder, i.e.,